sophbohr22/579FinalProject2021/README.md

 # All the World's a Stage VR Set Design App
- Final Project CS579 @ UW-Madison
+ Virtual Reality (CS579) Final Project @ UW-Madison
  By: Ryan Bohr and Sophie Bohr